What should a generic object be?: Introduction

 \subsubsection{Small categories, internal categories}

 An ordinary category need not have a set of objects --- for instance, the category $\SET$ of all sets has a \emph{proper class} of objects.\footnote{In this paper, we are somewhat agnostic about set theoretic foundations.
-Our discussion is compatible with the viewpoint of ZFC, in which classes are taken to be formulas at the meta-level; our discussion is, however, also compatible with other accounts of the ``set--class'' distinction, such as NBG set theory, MK set theory, or the universe-based approaches of Grothendieck~\citep{sga:4} and \citet{maclane:1998}.} Likewise, it is possible to find categories such that between two objects there may be a proper class of morphisms (\eg the category of spans).
-A category that has hom \emph{sets} is called \textbf{locally small}, and a category that has a \emph{set} of objects is called \textbf{globally small}.
-A category that has both is just called \textbf{small}.
+Our discussion is compatible with the viewpoint of ZFC, in which classes are taken to be formulas at the meta-level; our discussion is, however, also compatible with other accounts of the ``set--class'' distinction, such as NBG set theory, MK set theory, or the universe-based approaches of Grothendieck~\citep{sga:4} and \citet{maclane:1998}.} Likewise, it is possible to find categories such that between two objects there may be a proper class of morphisms (\eg the category of sets and isomorphism classes of spans between them).
+A category that has hom \emph{sets} is called \emph{locally small}, and we will refer to a category that has, up to equivalence, a \emph{set} of objects as \emph{globally small}.
+A category that has both these properties is equivalent to a \emph{small category} in the ordinary sense.
 Small categories are very useful: for instance, if $\mathbb{C}$ is a small category then the category of functors $\brk{\mathbb{C},\SET}$ is a Grothendieck topos.
 Functor categories of this kind play an important role in theoretical computer science~\citep[\eg][]{oles:1986,reynolds:1995,bmss:2011}.

 The idea of a (globally, locally) small category can be relativized from $\SET$ to another category in two \emph{a priori} different ways that ultimately coincide up to equivalence.
 The simplest and move na\"ive way to think of a small category $\mathbb{C}$ in a category $\BCat$ is as an \emph{algebra} for the sorts and operations of the \emph{theory of a category} internal to $\BCat$, which we develop below; the more sophisticated way is to view $\mathbb{C}$ as a fibration over $\BCat$ satisfying a generalization of the global and local smallness conditions.